BASICS TO GET YOU STARTED

 3. Pull stitch up and over other stitch and off the needle.

 4. Knit another stitch (so you have two on your needle again) and repeat steps 2 - 3.
 Continue this to remove/cast off stitches.
-When you are at the last stitch, cut your yarn and pull through to end.
+When you are at the last stitch, cut your yarn and pull the end through the loop/stitch on your needle.